5-MeO-AMT

 5-MeO-αMT, also known as 5-methoxy-α-methyltryptamine or as α,O-dimethylserotonin (α,O-DMS or Alpha-O), is a psychedelic drug of the tryptamine, α-alkyltryptamine, and 5-methoxytryptamine families.
 It is a derivative of α-methyltryptamine (αMT) and an analogue of 5-MeO-DMT.
-The drug is said to be the most potent psychedelic of the simple indolealkylamines (i.e., tryptamines).
+The drug is said to be the most potent psychedelic of the methoxytryptamine class.
 It is taken orally and is used at doses of 2 to 4 mg.